 See below for high school education recommended reading*, viewing, and activities for students in grades 9 – 12 about the “Heart Mountain Relocation Center” and Japanese American Confinement during World War II.

 Tours are available for all age groups.
 Tour can be customized to best fit the high school education goals of each class.
 Book your field trip HERE.

 Need help?
 Check out our suggested activities below or contact us for other curriculum suggestions.

-*All of the books and movies below are available through the Heart Mountain Wyoming Foundation online store.
+*Most of the books and movies below are available through the Heart Mountain Wyoming Foundation online store.